Discretionary Overdraft Protection

 You may still qualify for our standard discretionary overdraft protection, meaning we will authorize and pay overdrafts on checks, automatic bill payments, and any other transaction using your checking account number.
 Unless you opt-in for discretionary overdraft protection for debit card purchases or ATM withdrawals, we will not authorize overdrafts on those transactions, which means those transactions will be denied if the funds are not available in your account.
 If you choose to have your ATM and debit card transactions covered:

-- A maximum of three (3) overdraft fees can be charged per day.
+- A maximum of two (2) overdraft fees can be charged per day.

 As always, South Shore Bank remains committed to helping you manage your finances.